TheThinkingHome/Automations/blueprints/template/battery_sentinel.md

 - **`devices`** the low batteries, each with `name`, `entity_id`, `area`, `level` (null for binary), and `battery_type` if exposed.
 - **`unavailable_count`** / **`unavailable_entities`** the parallel list of in-scope batteries currently `unavailable`, `unknown`, or `missing`, held empty during the startup grace.
 - **`boot_time`** the start time the grace is measured from, or null in `setup_error`.
+- **`last_evaluated`** the timestamp of the most recent evaluation, a heartbeat you can watch to confirm the sensor is still running.

 ### The `setup_error` State